Get help now

 Advice and information

-Kent Resilience Hub parents and carers pages– there is a lot of useful information on this website for parents and young people.
+Kent Resilience Hub ‘supporting your child’ pages– there is a lot of useful information on this website for parents and young people.
 Have a good look around and learn about emotional growth, when you should be worried and what you can do to support your child.